stefanholek/kmd/README.txt

 -----------

 FilenameCompletion
-    Complete file and directory names.
-This is the real deal, thanks to the rl_ readline bindings providing access to all necessary settings and hooks.
-Includes full quoting support as well as support for decomposed UTF-8 in HFS Plus.
+    Completes names of files and directories starting at the current directory.
+This is the real deal, thanks to rl_ providing access to all required readline features.
+Includes full quoting support as well as support for decomposed UTF-8 on HFS Plus.

 UsernameCompletion
-    Complete user names.
-This is normally only useful as part of filename completion.
+    Completes names of users known to the system.

 HostnameCompletion
-    Complete host names.
-For this to work host names must be configured in ``/etc/hosts``.
+    Completes names of hosts configured in the system's ``/etc/hosts`` file.

 EnvironmentCompletion
-    Complete environment variables.
-What it says.
+    Completes names of variables in the process environment.

 CommandCompletion
-    Complete system commands.
-This finds executables but not built-in shell commands.
+    Completes names of executables on the system
+    PATH.

 Example Code
 ------------